 Creative nonfiction which is sometimes called narrative nonfiction or literary nonfiction encompasses more than journalism stories.

-While its application does give newsworthy stories a raw, narrative emotional power, creative nonfiction dips into a spectrum of other formats which include:
+While its application does give newsworthy stories a raw, narrative emotional power, creative nonfiction dips into a spectrum of other genres including:

 - Real life short stories,